Basis-Theory/docs/source/includes/_atomic_cards.md

 <span class="http-method delete">DELETE</span> `https://api.basistheory.com/atomic/cards/{id}`

-Delete a atomic card by ID in the tenant.
+Delete an atomic card by ID in the tenant.

 <aside class="warning">
 WARNING - The data associated with a deleted atomic card will be removed forever.
 The reference will still exists for audit purposes